Science at UM [S01-ep22]: Pesticides: What Impact Do They Have on Biodiversity?

 Host: Lucie Lecherbonnier

-Interview: Aline Périault/ Lucie Lecherbonnier
+Interview: Aline Périault / Lucie Lecherbonnier

-Listen to the program “A LUM LA SCIENCE” on Divergence FM 93.9
+Tune in to the show “A LUM LA SCIENCE” on Divergence FM 93.9

-Find UM podcasts now available on your favorite platform (Spotify, Deezer, Apple Podcasts, Amazon Music, etc.).
+UM podcasts are now available on your favorite platform (Spotify, Deezer, Apple Podcasts, Amazon Music, etc.).